bokeh/bokeh/docs/bokeh/source/docs/dev_guide/testing.rst

 contributor guide.

-Check that :ref:`Bokeh's sampledata <install_sampledata>` is installed and up to date by running ``bokeh sampledata``.
+Check that :ref:`Bokeh's sampledata <install_sampledata>` is installed and up to date by running ``pip install bokeh_sampledata``.
 In case you are not able to install the sampledata on your system, you have the option to :ref:`disable those specific tests <contributor_guide_testing_local_python_select>`.